poornimaramesh/poornimaramesh.github.io/index.md

 <img src="assets/img/PoornimaRamesh.jpeg" id="about-img">

 <div id="describe-text">
-	<p>I work on applying machine learning techniques, specifically Generative Adversarial Networks (GANs), to applications in simulation-based inference and neuroscience in the <strong><a href="https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/machine-learning-in-science/start/" target="_blank"> Machine Learning for Science</a></strong> group</p>
+	<p>I am a senior data scientist at <strong><a href="https://www.idinsight.org/" target="_blank"> IDinsight</a></strong>, in the Nairobi regional office, helping build machine learning and data science-based solutions for governmental and non-governmental organistations to inform policy and decision making.</p>
 	<!-- <p>Fork and use the theme from the <strong> <a href="https://github.com/knhash/Pudhina"> repository</a> </strong></p> -->
 </div>